 The Applications division comprises our activities in the two segments Consumer Applications and Business Applications.

 Our applications for home users are pooled in the Consumer Applications segment.
 These mainly comprise Personal Information Management applications (e-mail, to-do lists, appointments, addresses) and online storage (cloud), as well as domains, website solutions tailored to consumer needs, and office software.

-By steadily developing our portfolio, we have expanded the GMX and WEB.DE brands – the most widely used e-mail providers in Germany for many years now – from pure e-mail service providers to complete command centers for the communication, information, and identity management needs of our users.
+By steadily expanding our portfolio, we have developed the GMX and WEB.DE brands – the most widely used e-mail providers in Germany for many years now – from pure e-mail service providers into complete command centers for communication, information, and identity management.

 From e-mail service to command center for communication, information, and identity management

 Our consumer applications are nearly all developed in-house and run at the Group’s own data centers.